 Healthy Cashew Chicken Wraps made with grilled chicken, cabbage, snap peas, carrots, lettuce, onions, and vinaigrette all wrapped in a tortilla.

 Chicken Wraps are basically a staple at our house.
-We like to mix it up with different types of chicken wrap recipes including: Crispy BBQ Chicken Wraps, Chicken Caesar Wrap, and Chicken Bacon Avocado Wrap.
+We like to mix it up with different types of wrap recipes including: Crispy BBQ Chicken Wraps, Chicken Caesar Wrap, and Chicken Bacon Avocado Wrap.
 You can never go wrong with a healthy wrap for a quick dinner, lunch, or snack!

 These Cashew Chicken Wraps are an old recipe from my blog that I’ve been anxious to redo and share with you again.
 If any recipes deserves a facelift, it’s this one!
 These chicken wraps were probably the first homemade wraps I ever had and definitely the best tortilla wrap recipe out there.